ftheberge/Hypergraph_Clustering/README.md

 # Hypergraph_Clustering
 Modularity and clustering for hyper-graphs with HyperNetX (HNX)

-See example code in the Notebook directory
+See example code in the Notebook directory: https://github.com/ftheberge/Hypergraph_Clustering/blob/main/Notebooks/Hypergraph_Clustering.ipynb

 ## Summary of functions for HNX hypergraphs